weakish/whci/python-style.md

 - A decent editor/IDE will indent correctly if you typed `pass`.

-For the second `pass`, I think using `return None` is more explicit.
+For the second `pass`, I once thought using `return None` was more explicit.

 ```python
 def f():